IOTechSystems/edgebuilder-vagrant/README.md

    - SSH nodes using vagrant CLI:
       - `$ vagrant ssh master`
       - `$ vagrant ssh node1`
-   - You could also SSH the nodes from your host machine using the deafult username/password `vagrant/vagrant`:
+   - You could also SSH the nodes from your host machine using the default username/password `vagrant/vagrant`:
       - `$ ssh vagrant@192.168.33.10  # master`
       - `$ ssh vagrant@192.168.33.11  # node1`
    - To bring the VMs down: